 There are primarily two ways to "install" Eamon CS, and the best way to do so depends on how you want to interact with the system.
 For people who only want to create characters and go on adventures, but don't care to interact at the source code level, the best course of action is probably to download the Eamon-CS-master.zip file.
 This file can be obtained from GitHub using the green Code button and extracted to a unique directory, from which you can play the game.
 On the other hand, for those who wish to explore ECS at a deeper technical level, you can do a Git clone of the repository to your local filesystem.
 Note that, in either case, there isn't a formal installer to run as you would with many software packages; also, the game may not work due to dependencies missing on your system.
 But any issues encountered can be quickly resolved.
 See the PREREQUISITES and POST-INSTALLATION TOPICS sections of the Technical Paper found on the Eamon CS website for more details.

-The QuickLaunch folder contains a variety of .bat and .sh files, organized by game subsystem.
-To run Eamon CS, you find the appropriate file and double-click it; a console window opens, allowing interaction with the game.
-The BATCH FILES section of the previously mentioned Technical Paper provides further insight.
+The Eamon CS game runner uses a virtual filesystem (VFS), allowing you to navigate by clicking virtual folders and, when needed, the back arrow button.
+The QuickLaunch folder contains a variety of virtual .psh script files, organized by game subsystem.
+To run Eamon CS, you find the appropriate file and click it; the VFS is replaced with a console window, allowing interaction with the game.
+The SCRIPT FILES section of the previously mentioned Technical Paper provides further insight.

 Upgrading Eamon CS is usually a simple process, but before doing so, you should make sure no adventures are being played through; all characters must be in the Main Hall.
 There is a CHARACTERS.DAT file in the System\Bin folder; this ensures the file is in a stable state.